 Hashcat

 Hashcat provides advanced password recovery features and lets testers crack Wi-Fi passwords or password-protected documents such as ZIP files.
-It’s already included in Kali Linux, but you can install it as a package using the command sudo apt install hashcat.
+It’s already included in Kali Linux, but users can install it as a package using the command sudo apt install hashcat.

 Pros